Law

 Course content

 After this examination, the assessors' reports, along with a recommendation from the supervisor(s), are considered by the Faculty's Degree Committee whose members then decide whether the candidate be upgraded to doctoral status.
-The PhD registration date is normally backdated so as to include the year spent working on the Certificate.
+The PhD registration date is normally backdated so as to include the period spent working on the Certificate.

 Qualification, course duration and attendance options